martius-lab/depRL/docs/source/hyfydy_baselines.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We include several pretrained baselines for Hyfydy.
 They are similar to the ones trained for our `preprint <https://arxiv.org/abs/2309.02976>`_.
-The baselines includes straight walking for `sconewalk-h0918-v1`, running for ...
+The baselines includes straight walking for `sconewalk_h0918-v1`, running for `sconerun_h0918-v1` and similar for the other models.
+There is also an example for OpenSim `sconewalk_h0918_osim-v1`

 To try the baselines, you need to first install `sconegym` and scone.
-A link with installation instructions will be added at a later date.
+See `here <https://github.com/tgeijten/sconegym>`_ for installation help.

 You can play with the pre-trained baselines by using the code in this section.
 To train agents yourself, go to the :ref:`config_files` section.